alejandroLoz/customilyPublic/README.md

     ![Mobile home](https://i.imgur.com/hy0io2l.png)

-When the user clicks the `Try it` button, the app should take him to a new page where:
+When the user clicks the `Try it` button, the app should take him to another page where:

-  - He'll be able to see the personalization canvas for that product (you should call `engraver.setProudct(id)`)
+  - He'll be able to see the personalization canvas for that product (you should call `engraver.setProduct(id)`)
   - He'll be able to see the input controls for text and fonts for that prodcut.
 You should generate these controls on the fly.
-    In order to geenrate these controls, you should read the product metadata.
+    In order to generate these controls, you should read the product metadata.
-      You can obtain the product metadata with `engraver.currentProduct`, we only want to show the textfields and the dropdowns for the font opitons, so you can ignore everything else returned by said function.
+      You can obtain the product metadata with `engraver.currentProduct`, we only want to show the textfields and the dropdowns for the font options, so you can ignore everything else returned by said function.

       - To obtain the text id for the i'th position use, `engraver.currentProduct.preview.textsPreview[i].id`

       - To obtain the list for the font paths for the i'th position use`engraver.currentProduct.preview.textsPreview[i].fontsMap`
-  *Make sure to strip the last bit of the fonts, in other words, instead of displaying `"Avenir Heavy-61ed8ee8-0bae-477d-9310-c248a4924613.otf"` , you should show : `"Avenir Heavy"`*
+  *(Make sure to strip the last bit of the fonts, in other words, instead of displaying `"Avenir Heavy-61ed8ee8-0bae-477d-9310-c248a4924613.otf"` , you should show : `"Avenir Heavy"`)*
   - All the user interaction should be reflected in the canvas. (using `engraver.setText(id,line)` and `engraver.setFont(id,option)`)

   This is how it should look for desktop: